ww9/hydroweb/README.md

 This is an online tool that reads, cleans and reorganizes hydrometeorological data from https://www.snirh.gov.br/hidroweb

+It prototype was done in a few hours including information gathering.
+So please don't judge the lack of tests and proper structure.

 ## How it works

 -  Open https://ww9.github.io/hydroweb